portainer/dev-toolkit/README.md

 docker build -t portainer-development-toolkit-base .
 ```

 **NOTE**: the `portainer/dev-toolkit` is automatically built based on tags available in this git repository.
-E.g creating a new tag `2022.01` will automatically build and publish `portainer/dev-toolkit:2022.01`.
+E.g creating a new tag `2022.03` will automatically build and publish `portainer/dev-toolkit:2022.03`.

-## How to use it
+# How to use it

-### Using the base without customizations
+## Using the base without customizations

-Following the instructions below to start a vanilla Portainer dev toolkit container:
+Follow the instructions below to start a vanilla Portainer dev toolkit container:

 ```
-# First, let's create a space to persist our code, dependencies and VS extensions
-$ mkdir -pv /home/alapenna/workspaces/portainer-toolkit

-# Export the space as an env var
-$ export TOOLKIT_ROOT=/home/alapenna/workspaces/portainer-toolkit

-# Run the toolkit
-$ docker run -it --init \
+docker run -it --init \
--p 3000:3000 \
--p 9000:9000 -p 9443:9443 -p 8000:8000 \
+    -p 3000:3000 -p 9000:9000 -p 9443:9443 -p 8000:8000 \
--v ${TOOLKIT_ROOT}:/home/workspace:cached \
+    -v /var/run/docker.sock:/var/run/docker.sock \
---name portainer-dev-toolkit \
+    --name portainer-devkit \
-portainer/dev-toolkit:2021.11
+    portainer/dev-toolkit:2022.03
 ```

 Now you can access VScode directly at http://localhost:3000 and start coding (almost)!